-Congratulations on successfully completing the Grade 8 Entry-Level Referee Course!
+Congratulations on successfully completing the Grassroots Referee Course!

 I am your State Director of Instruction (SDI) for Iowa.
 You can call, text, or e-Mail me anytime with questions that you may have.
-Please add me, RCWalaskaSDI@gmail.com, to your Address Book so that my e-Mails don't end up in your SPAM folder.
+Please add me, R. C. (Chip) Walaska, to your Address Book so that my e-Mails don't end up in your SPAM folder.

 You should bookmark this Iowa Soccer website.
 Through these pages accessed via the REFEREES tab, the Iowa Referee Committee (IRC) can be your virtual mentors providing you with resources and answers to FAQs to help you as a referee.
 Also, the Iowa Referee Committee (IRC) has a Facebook Page.
 Please 'Like' us.

-If you are not contacted by an Assignor to work games, consult the Assignment page for a list of Assignors.
-You can also e-Mail the State Director of Assignment, Lou Agocs, at firstname.lastname@example.org.
+If you are not contacted by an Assignor to work games, consult the Assignment page.
+You can also e-Mail the State Director of Assignment, Lou Agocs.

 Be sure to checkout Official Sports International (OSI) for Referee Starter Kits.
 OSI is the official supplier of referee uniforms for US Soccer.
 You can purchase a very reasonably priced new referee starter kit from them so you'll be ready to referee.
 I recommend getting the yellow shirt.

-IMPORTANT: Having completed the course, you are registered with US Soccer as a referee for the rest of 2018 and all of 2019.
-You will have to register for 2020 between August 1 and November 1 of next year.
+IMPORTANT: Having completed the course, you are registered with US Soccer as a referee for the rest of 2021 and all of 2022.
+You will have to register for 2023 between July 1 and December 31 of 2022.
 Registration is required annually.
-I'll e-Mail you re-registration instructions next Summer.
+I'll e-Mail you re-registration instructions in the Summer.

 Running Your First Line